Refine the visible scale ranges for symbol classes

 - Under Feature Layer on the Appearance tab in the Drawing group, click Symbology to open the Symbology pane.

-- In the Symbology pane, ensure the feature layer is drawn with unique values or graduated colors.
+- In the Symbology pane, on the Primary symbology tab , ensure the feature layer is drawn with unique values or graduated colors.

-- Adjust the scale sliders for each symbol class as needed.
+- On the Scales tab, adjust the scale sliders for each symbol class as needed.

 The stops on the sliders are derived from the map scales.
 The slider extends across the complete scale range, from an infinitely small scale (zoomed very far out) on the leftmost end of the slider, to a large scale of zero (zoomed very far in) at the rightmost end of the slider.
 The darker part of the slider shows the scale range of the layer.
 The features of a symbol class only draw at scales that are within both the scale range of the layer and the scale range of the corresponding symbol class.